shaharoded/NanoChatGPT2/README.md

 2. `pretrain_train.bin` - The tokenized train data for the model, holding 90% of the dataset.
 3. `pretrain_val.bin` - The tokenized validation data for the model, holding 10% of the dataset.
 4. `qa_input.json` - The full .json file of the question / answer data, unprocessed.
-5. `qa_train.json` - The tokenized train data for the model, holding 90% of the dataset.
+5. `qa_train.bin` - The tokenized train data for the model, holding 90% of the dataset.
-6. `qa_val.json` - The tokenized validation data for the model, holding 10% of the dataset.
+6. `qa_val.bin` - The tokenized validation data for the model, holding 10% of the dataset.

 Those can later be accessed in the training loops.
 This step should only be performed once to generate the data files, as newer files will run over older files.